taxprofiler/taxpasta/docs/commands/standardise.md

 from a single taxonomic profiler and convert it into a standard format that is compatible with the output of other profilers standardised by taxpasta.

+## When

+You should use `taxpasta standardise` when you want to standardise a single taxonomic profile or multiple profiles independently but do not want to merge them in a single table, for example, you wish to store them separately.

+See [`merge`](merge.md) if you wish to both standardise and merge in one step to generate a single table containing all samples.

+!!! warning

+    You should only use this command if you are interested in raw 'counts'!
+The standardised output will remove profiler specific information, such as names, percentages, and lineage information.

 ## How

 To use this command, you need a single output file from a single taxonomic